codex-academy/BasicExpressWebApp/README.md

 FLUSH PRIVILEGES;
 ```

-After creating the database execute this SQL command in the database to create the `categories` and `products` table.
-Be sure to run this in the newly created my_products database.
+After creating the database execute this SQL command to create the `categories` and `products` table.
+Be sure to run this in the newly created `my_products` database.

 ```
 use my_products;